CrowdStrike/falcon-boshrelease/docs/README.md

 These logs can be found under `/var/vcap/sys/log/falcon-linux-sensor/` for Linux VMs and `C:\var\vcap\sys\log\falcon-windows-sensor` for Windows VMs.
 Review these logs for failures as to why the installation and deployment failed.
 When contacting CrowdStrike support, these logs should be provided.

+## Frequently Asked Questions (FAQs)

+### Does CrowdStrike use Stemcells for deployment and is the Stemcell version configurable via the Stemcell Library?

+At this point in time for the 1.x versions, Stemcells are not used at all for deploying the CrowdStrike sensor to your running VMs.
+This means setting any Stemcell version in the Stemcell Library does nothing since we do not use Stemcells for deployment.
+Currently, the CrowdStrike Bosh Tile only is a Bosh Addon which runs as a job co-located on each of the existing VMs in your Tanzu TAS deployment.
+This means that you can leave the CrowdStrike Falcon listing in the Stemcell library without configuring a Stemcell version.